-3) Pupils access a wide range of interventions to meet their learning needs and gaps in knowledge
+Pupils access a wide range of interventions to meet their learning needs and gaps in knowledge children will be identified to the next class teacher and needs analysed to ensure accelerated progress next year.

 The children's learning needs were reviewed, analysed and addressed across the year so that PP pupils made at least expected progress or exceeded the targets set.